 10. How do you balance the needs and expectations of different stakeholders, such as users, investors, and developers?

 A community manager in crypto is the closest person to the actual users.
-So you know what the developers and the team is thinking about while also knowing quite well what the community is expecting and wants.
+So you know what the developers and the team are thinking about while also knowing quite well what the community is expecting and wants.

 Share how you prioritize the needs of such stakeholders and find a balance that aligns with the project's goals.